AEPKILL/husky-di/docs/apis.md

 ### resolve

-Resolve object from the container.
+Resolves an instance from the container.

-#### single object
+#### Single instance

-Resolve the most recently bound provider for a given service identifier.
+Resolves the most recently bound provider for a given service identifier:

 ```typescript
 const log = container.resolve("ILog");
 ```

-#### multiple object
+#### Multiple instances

-Resolve all providers bound to the service identifier.
+Resolves all providers bound to the service identifier:

 ```typescript
 const logs = container.resolve("ILog", {